 Information about CA TOY duties and responsibilities can be found on the CDE California TOY Duties web page.

 In addition, each year one of the CA TOY Awardees is selected to compete in the National TOY Program.
 Many of the CA TOY Awardees have ultimately become National TOY recipients or finalists.
 Information about the National TOY Program can be found on the Council of Chief State School Officers National Teacher of the Year Program website.

-The California Department of Education (CDE) invites county offices of education (COEs), school districts, charter schools, professional organizations, and private schools statewide to participate in the CA TOY Program.
-To be eligible for the CA TOY Program, applicants must:
+The CDE invites county offices of education (COEs), school districts, charter schools, professional organizations, and private schools statewide to participate in the CA TOY Program.
+To be eligible for the CA TOY Program, candidates must:

 - Be fully credentialed teachers currently employed to teach any pre-kindergarten through grade twelve curriculum to children or adults.

 - Have completed eight years of teaching at the time of the application submitted at the local level.

 - Be employed full-time, or as long-term substitutes in public or private schools.
 Applicants may be assigned some administrative duties if teaching is the primary responsibility.